 Most of the abandoned big iron bridges at Subida can't be easily spot these days because they are inside the area of Salto Pilão plant, but thanks to Google Earth I found at least one that is easily accessible:

 This area is a maze of dirt roads.
 Get a map, GPS and take note of waypoints with the help of Google Earth!
-I have used my own GPS app to navigate.
-There are more complete GPS apps, but I don't want it too easy.

 The bridge above can support a car and part of the right-of way is an open road that allows access to visit other bridges.
 I learnt about that locally, but I did not have the exact coordinates of nearby bridges and had no idea about the distance, so I didn't go to these other sites, this time.